-You will see the screen shown in Figure 21 when you press V-CHIP on the remote control, the first time you select the V-Chip Lock menu, or after you have canceled your passcode.
-To use the Lock, input a four-digit passcode with the number buttons on the remote control, then press ENTER.
-You can delete a number and move back one space by pressing CANCEL.
-You can exit without inputting a passcode by pressing MENU or HOME.
+The V-CHIP PARENT LOCK screen shown below displays when you select the V-Chip Lock menu from the Main menu.
+To access the V-Chip Lock menu, input a four-digit passcode with the number buttons on the remote control, then press ENTER.
+You can delete a number and move back one space by pressing CANCEL or you can exit without inputting a passcode by pressing MENU or HOME before pressing ENTER.

-After setting a passcode, the V-Chip Lock is active.
 The next time you select V-Chip Lock you will see "...enter your passcode" instead of "...enter a new passcode".